pantheon-systems/documentation/source/docs/assets/images/readme.md

 # Images
 Images should show users single actions, in context.
-Use more than one image to show a procedure, so that users can track the differences, especially cause/effect relationships.
+Use more than one image to show a procedure so that users can track the differences, especially cause/effect relationships.
-Save images inside of this directory, no matter the location of the document or documents that contain them.
+Save images inside of this directory, no matter the location of the document(s) that contain them.

 ## Capturing Screenshots

-Use any screen-capture tool, but capture only as much of an interface as you need.
+Use any screen capture tool, but capture only as much of an interface as you need.
 We recommend [Skitch](https://evernote.com/skitch/ "Skitch download page"), because it's free, easy, and we require it for annotations.

 ## Cropping
 Capture only as much of the screen as needed to convey the action users will perform, or the context that is relevant to their performance.

 ## Skitch Annotations
 Use [Skitch](https://evernote.com/skitch/ "Skitch download page") to __add meaning__ to your images.
 All annotations must be red, medium line width.
 Use only the following Skitch tools:
- - __Rectangle:__ Higlight specific areas of an interface where the user will act, such as a text box or button.
+ - __Rectangle:__ Highlight specific areas of an interface where the user will act, such as a text box or button.
 Do not highlight things the interface already highlights, such as the active environment or tool in site dashboards.
  - __Text:__ Add imperative statements or labels, located next to the location of the action.
-Avoid redundancy with the interface, but be redundant with the instructions in the document.
+Avoid redundancy with the interface, but it's okay to be redundant with the instructions in the document.
  - __Pixelate:__ Always pixelate sensitive information, such as:
     - User email addresses which show in team modals and on the org dashboard's people tab.
     - Site names, if they cannot be cropped out.